RevanthVe/ELT_Nyc_Taxi/README.md

 To make docker-compose accessible from any directory,edit this to PATH variable: open bashrc file using $ nano .bashrc,in home folder and add the command: export PATH = "${HOME}/bin:${PATH}" ,at the end of the file and save it.
 Again in cli, enter $ source .bashrc , to logout and login again into bashrc.

+Run $ docker-compose up -d in the project directory path

+Later install pgcli to interact with postgres.

+To interact with postgres and pgadmin in local, forward the postgres port(5432) and pgadmin(8080) in vm to local by using "ports" section in vscode.

+Download Terraform into bin directory(executable) in vm by using terraform linux binary download package.

+Next to safely transer the gcp keys json file which was saved earlier while setting up gcp terraform environment on local, using sftp.
+(Open the directory where the keys json file is saved and run $ sftp <vm config file name> --> $put <keysfilename.json>)

+Now you can configure gcp cli in the vm using the same process we followed to setup in local.

+To stop the vm from terminal -> $sudo shutdown now